Jim O'Rourke (baseball)

-James Henry O'Rourke (September 1, 1850 – January 8, 1919), nicknamed "Orator Jim", was an American professional baseball player in the National Association and Major League Baseball who played primarily as a left fielder.
-For the period 1876–1892, he ranks behind only Cap Anson in career major league games played (1,644), hits (2,146), at-bats (6,884), doubles (392) and total bases (2,936), and behind only Harry Stovey in runs scored (1,370) (Stovey was a younger player; Anson played five seasons and O'Rourke four prior to 1876.).
+James Henry O'Rourke (September 1, 1850 – January 8, 1919), nicknamed "Orator Jim", was an American professional baseball player in the National Association, the National League, and the Players' League who played primarily as a left fielder.
+A reliable hitter for two decades, O'Rourke was part of eight pennant winning teams (three National Association, five National League) for three different teams.
+For the period 1876 to 1892, he ranks behind only Cap Anson in career major league games played (1,644), hits (2,146), at-bats (6,884), doubles (392) and total bases (2,936), and behind only Harry Stovey in runs scored (1,370).
+(Note: Stovey was a younger player; Anson played five seasons and O'Rourke four prior to 1876.)
 In 1945, O'Rourke was inducted into the National Baseball Hall of Fame.

 Biography

 O'Rourke was born in East Bridgeport, Connecticut, and worked on his family's farm while playing youth league and semi-pro baseball.
 He began his professional career as a member of the Middletown Mansfields in 1872, joining the one-year-old National Association team as a catcher.
 The Mansfields were not a top-tier team, and folded in August, but O'Rourke had impressed other teams sufficiently enough to be offered a contract with the Boston Red Stockings, with whom he played until 1878.
 On April 22, 1876, O'Rourke had the first base hit in National League history.

 He graduated from Yale Law School in 1887 with an LL.B., practicing law in Bridgeport between early playing stints, and earning the nickname "Orator Jim" because of his verbosity on the field, his intellect, and his law degree—uncommon in a game regarded as a rough immigrant sport at the time.

 After leaving the major leagues following the 1893 season he continued to play in the minor leagues until he was over 50 years old.
-Returning to the Park City fulltime, O’Rourke helped organize the Connecticut State League in 1895, serving as league official, team owner, manager, and player.
+Returning to Bridgeport fulltime, O’Rourke helped organize the Connecticut State League in 1895, serving as league official, team owner, manager, and player.
 As a direct result Bridgeport retained a professional baseball team for over a third of a century.
 Proximity to Yale allowed Jim to umpire Ivy League ball games and he also devoted his expertise to consulting baseball hierarchy at the national level.
 Jim is credited with signing Harry Herbert in 1895, Bridgeport’s first African American to play pro ball.